 For questions about Tennessee’s personalized learning approach contact Sam.Pearcy@tn.gov

 Tennessee’s Four Personalized Learning Strategies

 In 2016-17, the department launched the Blended Learning Pilot with 50 Algebra I/Integrated Math I teachers.
 The task force defines blended learning as the combination of strong human teaching strategies and technology-based teaching strategies fused together to strategically personalize learning for students.
 Teachers in the pilot were provided a learning management system, professional development, and coaching to see if blended learning impacts student proficiency, teacher differentiation, and student ownership and buy-in of their learning.
-A report on the first year of implementation can be found here.

 Micro-credentials, competency-based learning designed to develop and to assess specific skills, offer educators the ability to pursue their own learning based on their needs and interests while emphasizing evidence of improved outcomes.
 Tennessee recently completed year two of its micro-credential pilot, which launched in 2016-17 with 75 participating teachers.
 Year three will expand the micro-credentials offered and continue to build district capacity by adding school-level support for districts returning to the pilot.
 Additionally, the pilot will feature department-created micro-credentials in the areas of STEM and social and personal competencies.
-Visit the micro-credential webpage for more information.

 Personalized learning strategies often leverage technology to increase the efficiency of the learning cycle.
 Innovative solutions have the potential to provide for data-driven teams to capitalize on using efficient analytics of existing data.
 A shift toward prediction and prescription utilizing machine-generated suggestions to improve students’ learning trajectories is possible through predictive analytics.